-Group risk is the risk of loss to the Syndicate arising from its membership of LSM, GRS and the Liberty Mutual Group.
+Group risk is the risk of loss to the Syndicate arising from its membership of GRS and the Liberty Mutual Group "the Group."

 Group risk is mitigated through the monitoring of Liberty Mutual Group's financial strength and business strategy developments.
-In addition, the chairman of any committee reviewing risk information ensures that due attention is given to each legal entity within LSM and LMRe, even in times of stress to one entity.
+In addition, the chairperson of any committee reviewing risk information ensures that due attention is given to each legal entity within "the Group," even in times of stress to one entity.